FascinatedBox/lily/site/builtin_types.markdown

 # Negative subscripts are allowed.
 var d = a[-1]

-# With nothing to infer from, this has the type `list[Dynamic]`
+# With nothing to infer from, this has the type `List[Dynamic]`
 var e = []
 ```

 Lily attempts to do some type inference, when it can:

 ```
-define f : list[integer]
+define f : List[Integer]
 {
-    # Inferred as an empty list[integer]
+    # Inferred as an empty List[Integer]
     return []
 }

-# Inferred as an empty list[list[integer]]
+# Inferred as an empty List[List[Integer]]
-var v: list[list[integer]] = []
+var v: List[List[Integer]] = []
 ```

-# hash
+# Hash

 This is a basic hash collection, representing a mapping from a key to a value.
 The annotation for this type has the key first, and the value second.
-Therefore, a hash that maps from string keys to integer values would be written as `hash[string, integer]`.
+Therefore, a hash that maps from string keys to integer values would be written as `Hash[String, Integer]`.
 Hashes are created similar to how lists are created:

 ```
 var v = ["a" => 1, "b" => 2, "c" => 3]